 In a pilot program launch, Uber will obscure riders’ exact pickup and drop-off locations in the driver trip history and will display a broader location instead.

 This change will enhance rider privacy and safety.
 This is the first of the upcoming changes in Uber systems and policy, which will limit the exposure of users’ location data.

 As of yet, the Uber drivers are given a record of the exact drop-off and pickup addresses of passengers in their trip history.
 The setting allows for addresses to be stored indefinitely in a driver’s trip history.
 This enables a driver to go back and look at a rider’s address whenever he pleases.
 This sensitive data is maintained even if a rider deletes his/her account and data from Uber.

-Uber’s new driver app started to roll out last week, based on driver feedback.
+Based on driver feedback, Uber’s new driver app started to roll out last week.
 This location-fuzzing operation will begin once that rollout is complete.

 According to a spokesman, this new privacy feature will be tried and tested for goal-meeting purposes before it is made broadly available.
 Regardless of the design/UX tweaks are needed, this will be made a default setting in the upcoming months.